Border search exception: Overview

+Warrantless border searches were first introduced in the United States through Section 24 of the Collection Act of 1789.
+Eventually, the Supreme Court broadened the use of border search exceptions in Carroll v.
+United States.
+This set a legal precedent in 1925 that allows for warrantless border searches of automobiles because officers must have a reasonable or probable cause to do so.
+However, it was not until 1952, in the Immigration and Nationality Act, that border search exceptions were explicitly stated in federal law.

 The border search exception doctrine is not regarded as an exception to the Fourth Amendment, but rather to its requirement for a warrant or probable cause.
-Balanced against the sovereign's interests at the border are the Fourth Amendment rights of entrants.
-Not only is the expectation of privacy less at the border than in the interior, the Fourth Amendment balance between the interests of the government and the privacy right of the individual is also struck much more favorably to the government at the border.
-This balance at international borders means that routine searches are "reasonable" there, and therefore do not violate the Fourth Amendment's proscription against "unreasonable searches and seizures".
+After the decision in Carroll v.
+United States, the Supreme Court ruled that travelers and their luggage may be reasonably stopped upon entrance as it serves national security interests at the border.
+This set the precedent that the expectation of privacy is less at the border than in the interior.
+The Fourth Amendment balance between the government's interests and the privacy rights of the individual is also struck much more favorably toward the government at the border.
+This balance at international borders means that routine searches are "reasonable" there, and therefore do not violate the Fourth Amendment's prohibition of "unreasonable searches and seizures".

 Federal law allows certain federal agents to conduct search and seizures within 100 miles of the border into the interior of the United States.
 The Supreme Court has clearly and repeatedly confirmed that the border search exception applies within 100 miles of the border of the United States as seen in cases such as United States v.
 Martinez-Fuerte where it was held that the Border Patrol's routine stopping of a vehicle at a permanent checkpoint located on a major highway away from the Mexican border for brief questioning of the vehicle's occupants is consistent with the Fourth Amendment.
 However, searches of automobiles without a warrant by roving patrols have been deemed unconstitutional.

-The U.S. Customs and Border Protection (CBP) officers, U.S. Border Patrol agents, U.S. Homeland Security Investigations Special Agents, and U.S. Coast Guard officers (E4 grade and above) who are all customs officers (those tasked with enforcing Title 19 of the United States Code) with the U.S. Department of Homeland Security, are permitted to search travelers and their belongings at the U.S. border without probable cause or a warrant.
+United States Customs and Border Protection (CBP) officers, US Border Patrol agents, US Homeland Security Investigations (HSI) special agents, and United States Coast Guard personnel (E4 grade and above) who are all customs officers (those tasked with enforcing Title 19 of the United States Code) with the United States Department of Homeland Security, are permitted to search travelers and their belongings at the US border without probable cause or a warrant.
 Pursuant to this authority, customs officers may generally stop and search the property of any traveler entering the United States at random (even if based largely on ethnic profiles).